KincadeMorimoto/KincadeMorimoto.github.io/essays/smart-questions.md

 ## What’s a smart question?

-Effective communication is essential in software engineering.
-Eric Raymond's "How to Ask Questions the Smart Way" reminds us that well-formulated, precise questions maximize the chances of receiving helpful answers and promote an open society.
+Effective communication is one of the most critical skills a software engineer can develop.
+In the fast-paced world of software development and open-source collaboration, knowing how to ask precise, well-researched questions can greatly impact both the quality of the help received and the efficiency of problem-solving.
+Eric Raymond’s essay “How to Ask Questions the Smart Way” emphasizes that thoughtful questions respect the time and expertise of others while increasing the likelihood of receiving useful, actionable answers.

 Stack Overflow, a Q&A site for programmers, is a great resource for any individual who may be having issues with code or who just wants to find new or different methods of accomplishing something.
 There I found examples of bad questions and good questions, which could probably be improved.

 A developer asked about this C/C++ snippet: <a href="https://stackoverflow.com/questions/1642028/what-is-the-operator-in-c-c"><i class="large github icon "></i>here</a>